Contacts and Referrals

 5. Initial Disposal of Referrals

-The outcome of a Referral, which must be authorised by the manager, may be:
+The initial disposal of a Referral, which must be authorised by the social work qualified Practice Supervisor or manager, may be:

 Feedback on the outcome of the Referral should also be provided to non-professional referrers in a manner consistent with respecting the confidentiality of the child.